johann8384/rocket.github.io/index.md

 ### Server

-- [Rack::Scaffold](https://github.com/mattt/rack-scaffold) has an [experimental branch](https://github.com/mattt/rack-scaffold/tree/experimental-rocket) that demonstrates how server-sent events can be incorporated systematically into a data provider.
+- [Rack::Scaffold](https://github.com/mattt/rack-scaffold) has an [experimental branch](https://github.com/mattt/rack-scaffold/tree/experimental-sse) that demonstrates how server-sent events can be incorporated systematically into a data provider.

 ### Client

-- [AFRocketClient](https://github.com/AFNetworking/AFRocketClient) provides a unified client interface to Rocket, making it easy to build real-time functionality on top of an existing REST app.
+- [AFNetworking 2.0](https://github.com/AFNetworking/AFNetworking/blob/2.0/AFNetworking/AFHTTPClient%2BRocket.h) provides a unified client interface to Rocket, making it easy to build real-time functionality on top of an existing REST app.

 # Contributing